hudochenkov/sass-text-stroke/README.md

 [CodePen with explanation how it work](http://codepen.io/hudochenkov/pen/BNpxMr?editors=110).
 Instead of text-shadow for all pixels, function returns only needed text-shadows.

+## Tip
+This polyfill applies the stroke to the _outside_ of the text compared to native `-webkit-text-stroke` which applies it to the _inside_, so this polyfill may still be interesting for you even after `-webkit-text-stroke` has become supported by all browsers.

 ## Usage

 ````